 The Puerto Rico housing market in 2024 has experienced volatility due to economic shifts, changes in tourism patterns, and evolving consumer preferences.
 Vacancy rates and rental prices have fluctuated, influenced by factors such as the COVID-19 pandemic and natural disasters.
 Key points include:

-• Investment Potential: Puerto Rico attracts investors looking for long-term rental properties due to the potential for high returns on investment.
-The rental market's attractiveness is bolstered by favorable tax incentives and government policies.
+Investment Potential: Puerto Rico attracts investors looking for long-term rental properties due to the potential for high profit.
+The rental market's attractiveness is bolstered by favorable tax incentives and government of Puerto Rico policies.

 Buying Status